priyankraychura/React-Learning/Interview_Questions.md

 - **Virtual DOM**: The Virtual DOM is a lightweight copy of the Real DOM.
 React uses the Virtual DOM to batch updates and apply them efficiently, improving performance.

 ## 5
 .
-What is Hooks in React?
+What is Hooks and why used in React?
 - **Hook in React** is a **special function** that lets you **use React features (like state or side effects) in functional components** without needing to write a class.

 - Think of it as a **toolbox for functional components** to make them more powerful and capable.